Mechanical explanations of gravitation: Vortex

-Several British physicists developed vortex atom theory in the late nineteenth century.
-However, the physicist, William Thomson, 1st Baron Kelvin, developed a quite distinct approach.
-Whereas Descartes had outlined three species of matter – each linked respectively to the emission, transmission, and reflection of light – Thomson developed a theory based on a unitary continuum.
+In the late nineteenth century, several British physicists, most prominently William Thomson, 1st Baron Kelvin, developed a vortex theory of the atom.
+While Descartes had outlined three species of matter – each linked respectively to the emission, transmission, and reflection of light – Thomson developed a theory based on a unitary continuum.
+This vortex theory sought to explain matter and thus gravity as well as provide an alternative model for atoms and molecules.
+After discussions spanning less than forty years the model was abandoned due to lack of progress.

-The Cartesian vortex theory played an important role in the Copernican sun centred theory and in the belief in a cosmos where exist a plurality of stars like the sun, surrounded by multiple planets orbiting around them.

 Streams

 In a 1675 letter to Henry Oldenburg, and later to Robert Boyle, Newton wrote the following: [Gravity is the result of] “a condensation causing a flow of ether with a corresponding thinning of the ether density associated with the increased velocity of flow.”
 He also asserted that such a process was consistent with all his other work and Kepler's Laws of Motion.
-Newton's idea of a pressure drop associated with increased velocity of flow was mathematically formalised as Bernoulli's principle published in Daniel Bernoulli's book Hydrodynamica in 1738.
+Newtons' idea of a pressure drop associated with increased velocity of flow was mathematically formalised as Bernoulli's principle published in Daniel Bernoulli's book Hydrodynamica in 1738.

 However, although he later proposed a second explanation (see section below), Newton's comments to that question remained ambiguous.
 In the third letter to Bentley in 1692 he wrote:

 It is inconceivable that inanimate brute matter should, without the mediation of something else which is not material, operate upon and affect other matter, without mutual contact, as it must do if gravitation in the sense of Epicurus be essential and inherent in it.
 And this is one reason why I desired you would not ascribe 'innate gravity' to me.
 That gravity should be innate, inherent, and essential to matter, so that one body may act upon another at a distance, through a vacuum, without the mediation of anything else, by and through which their action and force may be conveyed from one to another, is to me so great an absurdity, that I believe no man who has in philosophical matters a competent faculty of thinking can ever fall into it.
 Gravity must be caused by an agent acting constantly according to certain laws; but whether this agent be material or immaterial, I have left to the consideration of my readers.